ajahne/blog/_drafts/2023-8-17-scaling-yourself-as-a-manager.md

 ## Why am I writing this?
-I had a manager tell me: "you need to scale yourself".
-It came across as if it was the sagest gem of leadership.
-Like wisdom dripped down from the mountaintops distilled into one droplet, from the management monks, who had thought about the ultimate management proverbs.
+I had a manager tell me once: "you need to scale yourself".
+That was all they said.
+It came across as if it was the sagest gem of leadership ever spoken.
+Like wisdom dripped down from the mountaintops distilled into one crystalline droplet, from the management monks, who had meditated on the ultimate management proverbs while sitting high above in the cloudy peaks.

 The manager was pleased, they had bestowed the purest nugget of knowledge.